pedro-teles-fonseca/inspect/README.md

 #> [1] "heads" "heads" "heads" "tails" "heads"
 ```

-Since `bias` is a probability, we may want to ensure that `flip_coins()`
+Since `bias` is a probability, it is natural that we require
-only accepts input values of `bias` that are between 0 and 1.
+`flip_coins()` to only accept values of `bias` between 0 and 1.
-Additionally, we may want to check if `bias` is not `NULL` and is a
+Furthermore, we may want to ensure that `bias` is not null, not missing,
-non-missing and numeric vector of length 1.
-This results an a quite
+and is a numeric vector of length 1.
+This results an a quite verbose
-verbose function body:
+function body:

 ``` r